ghassencherni/deploy_jenkins_for_EKS/README.md

 # deploy_jenkins
-Allows to deploy / destroy Jenkins, used as orchestrator to manage pipelines : Artifakt Assessment Test
+Allows to deploy / destroy Jenkins, used as orchestrator to manage pipelines ( AWS EKS )

 The script is composed by an ansible role "artifakt_jenkins", bash and terraform scripts.